linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 The `all()` method of the sqlite3 returns an array of rows on success, or an error on failure.

 {{< note >}}
 It is good practice to parameterize the query by providing a list of substation values or an object with properties that can be substituted using `$properyname` syntax.
-This avoid SQL injection hacks.
+This avoids SQL injection hacks.
 {{< /note >}}

 Below is the complete `sample.js` file: